opetitprestataire/label-studio/docs/source/guide/project_settings_lse.md

 If there are no other annotators assigned to the task, or if all annotators skip the task, then the task remains unfinished.

 Skipped tasks are not marked as completed, and affect the Overall Project Progress calculation visible from the project Dashboard.
 (Meaning that the progress for a project that has skipped tasks will be less than 100%.)

+Note that if you select this option before switching to Manual mode, this option stays selected and behaves the same as **Ignore skipped**.

 </td>
 </tr>